Abimbola Owoade: Career

 Abimbola Owoade's career began in 2002 as a corps member of the National Youth Service Corps (NYSC), serving as a Mechanical Intern/Planner with the Nigeria Gas Company.
 He worked briefly with Oceanic Bank Plc as a teller from 2003 to 2004.
 He later relocated to the U.K., where he earned certification as a Project Manager after completing his degrees.
 Before being selected as Alaafin, he most recently worked as a project coordinator at Manitoba Hydro in Winnipeg, Canada.

 Ascendancy

 Since the demise of Oba Lamidi Olayiwola Adeyemi III on 22 April 2022, the selection process for a replacement has been contentious.
 In May 2023, some royal families protested what they described as their exclusion from the process.
 In January 2025, another faction warned the Oyo State Government against interfering in the selection process due to a pending court case.

 However, on 10 January 2025, the Governor of Oyo State, Seyi Makinde, approved the selection of Abimbola Owoade to succeed his second cousin twice-removed, (as they are both male line descendants of Alaafin Atiba) the late Oba Lamidi III.
 On 13 January, the state governor presented a certificate and staff of office to the new traditional ruler.
-He was coronated on 5 April 2025.
+He was crowned on 5 April 2025.